 If the delicate balance in the vagina is upset, organisms normally present in the vagina can multiply at a higher rate than normal.
 Also, the imbalance may make the vagina more susceptible to “invader” organisms which would normally be controlled as they entered the vagina.
 The organisms (bacteria, fungi or protozoa) create waste products which can irritate tissue, cause a change in discharge, an unpleasant odor, itching, burning, redness, painful sex or urination, spotting, and/or swelling.
 If you have these symptoms, you should have an exam to see if you need treatment.

 Is caused by an overgrowth of vaginal bacteria from a change in the normal acidic environment of the vagina.
 This infection may occur spontaneously or be related to sexual activity.
 Things that can upset the balance of natural bacteria can include having a new sexual partner, male ejaculate in the vagina, having multiple partners, or hygienic products.
 The discharge may be thick or watery and may have an unpleasant odor, often more noticeable after intercourse.
 Some people note pain or burning with intercourse or urination but rarely have itching or redness.
 Some do not report symptoms at all.
 There are different treatments now available, including oral or vaginal medications.
 Treatment of male sex partners (partners who make sperm) is not recommended because it has not been beneficial in preventing the recurrence of BV.
 Using condoms with each sex act may prevent future infections.
-Women with female sexual partners who have BV are at risk due to vaginal fluid transmission.
+People with sexual partners with vaginas who have BV are at risk due to vaginal fluid transmission.